Irish Local Development Network (ILDN) Announce Irish Rural Parliament for Tullamore March 2019

 “we have seen how Rural Parliaments in Europe have given rural communities opportunities to shine a light on pertinent issues and offer an informal space to meet with and influence policy-makers.
 The Irish Rural Parliament will bring together those with ideas and those that can make things happen for rural Ireland.”

 Note to Editor

 ILDN comprises Ireland’s 49 Local Development Companies, of whom 36 are rural- based and operate LEADER, Rural Social Scheme, Rural Recreation and Walks Schemes, Tús, Community Employment, social farming, social enterprise, Back to Work Enterprise Allowance and a range of other programmes.

-ILDN has moved its offices to the Tait Business Centre, Dominic Street, Limerick.
-The new landline is 061 404923.
-The email address is firstname.lastname@example.org The Clondalkin office and associated landline are no longer operational.
-The ILDN Manager, Joe Saunders, can be contacted on 087 9379572 and email@example.com
+ILDN's head office is Unit 24, Tait Business Centre, Dominic Street, Limerick.
+The landline is 061 404923.
+The email address is email@example.com The Clondalkin office and associated landline are no longer operational.
+The ILDN Manager, Joe Saunders, can be contacted on firstname.lastname@example.org

 The Irish Local Development Network has released the full report on social enterprise in Ireland.
 We would like to thank all those involved in the development and articulation of this research, especially Dr. Briga Hynes of the Kemmy Bussiness School at University of Limerick.
 The full report may be found under the Policy & Publications page of our website, and is titled "Creating an Enabling, Supportibe Environment for the Social Enterprise Sector in Ireland."